snowbillr/llm-exploration/text-adventure/IMPLEMENTATION_PLAN.md

 - Character personalities and details remain consistent

 ## Future Enhancements
-- Storing all messages for a story in the database
 - Creating a 'tags' system so relevant narrative summaries can be queried
+- Implementing a message search functionality for players to recall past interactions
+- Adding sentiment analysis to messages to track emotional tone of the story